CNugteren/CLBlast/README.md

   - Intel OpenCL
   - Beignet

+Furthermore, to build the (optional) correctness and performance tests, another BLAS library is needed to serve as a reference.
+This can be either:

+* The OpenCL BLAS library [clBLAS](http://github.com/clMathLibraries/clBLAS (maintained by AMD)
+* A regular CPU Netlib BLAS library, e.g.:
+  - OpenBLAS
+  - BLIS
+  - Accelerate

 An example of an out-of-source build (starting from the root of the CLBlast folder):

     mkdir build